-When it launched in November 2015, Dropbox Enterprise was a fairly minor update to the Dropbox Business product in terms of features, but a significant one as the company looked to compete with cloud storage incumbent Box.
+Back in 2015, when Dropbox announced an Enterprise tier to its cloud storage service it was a fairly minor update to the Dropbox Business product, but a significant one as the company looked to compete with rival vendor Box.

-The enterprise-grade offering included domain management tools, granular collaboration insights for managers, custom integrations, and deployment support, as well as setting up a team of ‘customer success’ managers to help guide new customers through the solution.
+The enterprise grade solution includes domain management tools, greater admin controls for IT departments, granular collaboration insights for managers, a range of custom integrations, and deployment support, as well as setting up a team of 'customer success' managers.

-Box is still the more established product when it comes to file sharing and collaboration within large organisations.
-The company has always been business-focused in both product features and customer relations, so Dropbox is essentially playing catch up after dominating the consumer market.
+Box is the more established product when it comes to file sharing and collaboration within large organisations.
+The company has always been business focused in both its product features and customer relations, Dropbox is essentially playing catch up after dominating the consumer market.

 As CMO Carolyn Feinstein said at the time: "I'm constantly inspired by the way people use Dropbox.
 Musicians create and share compositions.
 Showrunners iterate on scripts.
 Set designers turn sketches into scenes that transport us to new worlds.
 Medical researchers coordinate data with their teams to develop vaccines."